rodan/eecu-sat/README.md

 ## eecu-sat software

-One might note the likeness of eecpu-sat compared to [sigrok-cli](https://sigrok.org/wiki/Sigrok-cli) and that is understandable.
+The software's code is shaped around the [sigrok](https://sigrok.org) library which is a great open-source signal analysis suite.
 I would have preferred to simply patch libsigrok and sigrok-cli to support the functionality that was needed for this project, however things did not go that smoothly.
 AFAICT libsigrok assumes that all input signals formats are interlaced, which makes sense from an acquisition system standpoint - samples are usually read by a single thread by switching channels in a loop. so CH1\_sample, CH2\_sample ...
 CH16\_sample, CH1\_sample, CH2\_sample ... in a row. however Logic exports multiple files containing raw analog signals - one per channel.
 Quoting a libsigrok source file,

 ```
 Saleae Logic applications typically export one file per channel.
 The sigrok